dotnet/csharplang/proposals/improved-interpolated-strings.md

         * `T` has an accessible static T-returning method `Create` that takes 2 int parameters and 1 out parameter of type `bool`, in that order.
         * `T` has an accessible static T-returning method `Create` that takes 2 int parameters, in that order.

-We want to make `Create` a static method because by making it a `static` method instead of a constructor, we allow the implementation to pool builders if it so decides to.
+By requiring `Create` to be a `static` method instead of a constructor, we allow the implementation to pool builders if it so decides to.
 If we limited the pattern to constructors, then the implementation would be required to always return new instances.

 Additionally, by returning the builder type instead of requiring it to go in an out parameter, we marginally improve the codegen and significantly simplify the rules around